dali-lab/build/milestones/week02/user-research.md

   * be sure to probe to get to the WHY
 * what do users need to achieve their goal?

+Restrict yourself from asking leading questions and looking for confirmation of your personal opinions.

 ## Use this Template
 To make your life easier, the Design Resident made a [User Research + User Testing Template](https://docs.google.com/spreadsheets/d/1gKQyrXQKgv_zLd7S20WOh8IB6I9i2WX_XkQ5Kq0MYDk/edit?usp=sharing) for you.
 Copy the sheet to your Drive and populate with your specific questions.
 Use the *first tab* for User Research and reference the *second tab* for User Testing (in week 4).